 Support groups can be found through your church or your local community centres.
 Look for them if you need support – that’s what they are there for.

 If you’re going through a separation or divorce, family mediation can help you take the stress away so you can move on.

 Make those important decisions together with your ex, instead of relying on a judge to make them for you.
-Get in touch with Ian today – he’s a specialist in divorce mediation in Perth and can help you both move on quickly and amicably for less than $1,000 per person.
+Get in touch with Ian today – he’s a specialist in family dispute resolution in Perth and can help you both move on quickly and amicably.